koopjs/koop-cli/src/template/project/README.md

 ### Dev Server

 This project by default uses the [Koop CLI](https://github.com/koopjs/koop-cli) to set up the dev server.
-It can be invoded via
+It can be invoked via

 ```
 $ npm start